on the cheap and sleazy side (www.cheapandsleazy.net)

 If you are a court reporting student, chances are good that you do indeed "feel the need."

-I'm talking about that same need that Tom ("I married Joey from Dawson's Creek!")
-Cruise and Anthony (Dr. Green forever to ER fans) Edwards mentioned once or twice in a movie back in the day: The Need for Speed.
+I'm talking about that same need that Tom ("I married (and later divorced) Joey from Dawson's Creek!")
+Cruise and Anthony (Dr. Greene forever to ER fans) Edwards mentioned once or twice in a movie back in the day: The Need for Speed.

-If you've seen any of my posts on any of the forums I frequent, you're probably already familiar with my comments on building speed.
+If you've seen any of my posts on any of the (now gone) forums I (used to) frequent, you're probably already familiar with my comments on building speed.
 If not, those comments usually go something like this:

-"Blah blah blah Speed Teacher, blah blah blah Ultimate Speed Teacher Drill, blah blah blah Drill Machine, blah blah blah, make your own drills, blah blah blah Ace Reader Pro, blah, blah, blah!!"
+"Blah blah blah Speed Teacher, blah blah blah Ultimate Speed Teacher Drill, blah blah blah Drill Machine, blah blah blah, make your own drills, blah blah blah Ace Reader, blah, blah, blah!!"

 You've seen one (or two ... or three ...) of these posts, right?